Obsessive Compulsive Disorder

 AmyBeth: I believe my best friend suffers from Obsessive Compulsive Disorder.
 She never throws anything away.
 It is so bad now that she can hardly live in her apartment.
 She knows she needs to change but she can not seem to.
 How can I help her change without losing her as my friend because she gets mad at my suggestion?

 Dr. Claiborn: Your friend has hoarding, a common problem in Obsessive Compulsive Disorder.
 This type of OCD is very hard to treat and it almost always requires a professional.
-There is a chapter in a text book on OCD that describes its treatment.
-If you want to email me after this, I will tell you where to find it.

 The professional, working with hoarding, will probably need to make home visits, which is not something most are willing to do.
 You can read up on hoarding and help your friend get rid of some stuff, but she has to be the one who decides what to get rid of and when.